Trial: Sums

 You’re done with this Trial

-Like a true Jedi, you face challenges with courage and wisdom.
+Not even the Death Star could stand in your way.
 Please inform your JedR Master that you have completed this trial.
 You are free to attempt the next JedR Trial or continue with JedR Training.